-- > An S3 Object Store where the research data files are stored, specifically in SWITCH's Ceph S317.
-There are three main buckets, for the SIPs, AIPs and DIPs18 respectively. - > An Elastic Search index, to offer high-speed full-text search functionality in the catalogue.
+- > A Kubernetes Container Platform, specifically the SWITCH's Kubernetes as a Service (SWITCHKaaS) platform on which the SWISSUbase application code is deployed and operates. - > A PostgreSQL Database, where the metadata and application data are stored. - > An S3 Object Store where the research data files are stored, specifically in SWITCH's Ceph S3.
+There are three main buckets, for the SIPs, AIPs and DIPs respectively. - > An Elastic Search index, to offer high-speed full-text search functionality in the catalogue.